tnevolin/mm6-skill-emphasis-mod/Readme.md

 RPG character advancement should be mainly based on their skill progression with some small non skill based effects here and there from equipment, barrels, quests, etc. Putting it simply high skill should be a primary source of every property character has.
 That what R in RPG is.
 You build a role by pumping skill points into certain area.
 Like if you are focusing on axe skill only then you expect this character to be an outstanding axeman but appaling swordman.
 This is **NOT** like that in M&M engine.
 Mastering the skill is undoubtedly more difficult endeavour than aquiring an expensive item.
 Yet those expensive items give about same bonus in attack and damage as mastering the skill.
 I would love to turn this around and give skills their well deserved attention.
 Usually one could raise their selected skills somewhere to level 10 on average by the end of the game.
 Since there are so few of them we should make player to cherish each skill point and use every possibility to invest more in primary weapon skills.

-# Convert recovery bonus into speed bonus

-Recovery time cap is relatively easy reacheable.
-As soon as it hits the cap further investment in recovery time reduction is a waste.
+# Recovery mechanics

+Standard game stat mechanics is that bigger stat value is better, the bonus is positive, penalty is negative.
+MM recovery mechanics is an opposite which makes it a little difficult to grasp at first.
+Besides, due to this reverted scale it is pretty limited as cap is quite easily reacheable.
+From then on it is a complete waste to invest into recovery any more.

 I propose to turn recovery time *reduction* bonus into attack speed *increase* bonus.
 Then it naturally grow same exactly way as any other game stat.
 Meaning adding 100 speed bonus on top of initial 100 speed value makes player attack twice as fast which corresponds to 50 recovery.
 With this approach reaching recovery time cap is still possible but much harder.
 Thus we safely can stop worrying about the cap.
 See computation example below.

 With all additional bonuses added melee cap is reached at the skill level 22 which is pretty high and rarely reacheable.
 Range cap is reached at the skill level 190 which is never.
 Regardless of caps recovery time in this model it is never negative.

+Keep in mind that even though computation mechanics changed the speed value is still converted to recovery.
+It is still called recovery all over the place.
+I don't want to change it everywhere in the texts.

 #### Computation example